GreenMind creates authoritative and detailed guides to the things you're curious about.

 - Detects methane, natural gas, propane, ethane, coal gas, gas oil, gasoline, toluene, alcohol, ketone and other flammable gases.

-This unit has the most reviews on Amazon (799) and 4 star rating, but there there are some negative reviews that made me think twice about choosing this Kidde portable gas detector unit.
-The main issue, with this one and to some degree with all smoke and carbon monoxide detection units, is the presence of false positives -- they tend to go off even when there's not enough gas or be an issue.
-Worse are the false positives -- an "all clear" reading when in fact there is a dangerous amount of toxic gas present.
+This excellent plug-in unit by Kidde has the most reviews on Amazon and a 4-star rating, but there there are some negative reviews that made me think twice about choosing this portable gas detector unit.
+The main issue, with this one and to some degree with all smoke and carbon monoxide detection units, is the presence of false positives—they tend to go off even when there's not enough gas or be an issue.

 With that in mind, I think it's worth quoting a review at some length.
 This person acknowledges the drawbacks in gas detection units, but also tells a fairly terrifying story in which a toxic gas detector probably saved lives: